mayuuu05/json_parsing/README.md

 # json_parsing

-# ch - 8 Json and Json parsing
+# ch - 8 What is JSON & JSON Parsing ?

-## What is JSON and what are its primary data structures?

 JSON (JavaScript Object Notation) is a lightweight data-interchange format that is easy to read and write for humans and easy to parse and generate for machines.
 It is commonly used for transmitting data between a server and web applications as text.